The world’s finest poetry quarterly

 Digital version also available

-The Poetry Review is newly available in a digital version, meaning you can read and search the latest issue – and back issues – of the world’s finest poetry magazine on your PC, Mac, iPhone and iPad, wherever you are in the world.
+The Poetry Review is newly available in a digital version, meaning you can read and search the latest issue – and back issues – of the world’s finest poetry magazine on your PC, Mac, iPhone and iPad, wherever you happen to be in the world.

 Institutional subscriptions, allowing universities and colleges to offer multi-user access to our unrivalled content, are available at competitive rates.

-We are pleased to announce that the award-winning poet Kayo Chingonyi is co-editing the Autumn issue of The Poetry Review, together with Maurice Riordan, and that Maurice will co-edit the Winter issue with Sarah Howe; Sarah’s first collection, Loop of Jade (Chatto, 2015), won the T.S.
-Eliot Prize .
-Kayo and Sarah follow Emily Berry, co-editor of the Summer issue, in a Poetry Society project designed to widen editorial opportunities for writers and critics in 2016, and to extend the editorial range of one of the world’s most exciting magazines for contemporary poetry and criticism.
-The co-edior of the Winter issue of The Poetry Review will be announced in the coming weeks.
+We are pleased to announce that that Sarah Howe will co-edit the Winter issue with Maurice Riordan; Sarah’s first collection, Loop of Jade (Chatto, 2015), won the T.S.
+Eliot Prize.
+Sarah follows Kayo Chingonyi, co-editor of the Autumn issue, and Emily Berry, co-editor of the Summer issue, in a Poetry Society project designed to widen editorial opportunities for writers and critics in 2016, and to extend the editorial range of one of the world’s most exciting magazines for contemporary poetry and criticism.

 Read and listen online